colonelsammy/octopress/source/_posts/2013-09-26-installing-ruby-in-windows.markdown

 description: How to install ruby 1.9.3 with Mingw on Windows
 ---

+This is the second of three posts describing how to install Ruby 1.9.3 native MingW environment.
+If you 're wondering why I did this, I wanted to use redcarpet/github-linguist for markdown in Octopress; there's a dependency on the charlock_holmes Gem that requires native code libraries (file, ICU), some of which it needs to build.
+I couldn't figure out how to make the Ruby Installer do this and I wanted to understand the process, so I did the whole thing from scratch.
+The [first part is here]({% post_url 2013-09-24-setting-up-mingw %}) and [the final part is here]({% post_url 2013-09-27-installing-octopress-in-windows-with-redcarpet %}).

 [Setup Msys base system.]({% post_url 2013-09-24-setting-up-mingw %} "Mingw base system")